Workstreams Explained: Boost Your Agency’s Project Management

 What Are Workstreams?

 The concept of workstreams can be somewhat confusing at times.
 Maybe you’ve seen various definitions and examples floating online, but not all are compatible, even within the same resource.
-In this article, workstreams are understood as:
+In the Collins Dictionary, workstreams are understood as:

 any one of the areas of activity into which a company’s business may be divided.